-In most cases, your spouse or common-law partner must apply for a work permit for a specific job.
-The employer may have to get a Labour Market Opinion (LMO) from Human Resources and Skills Development Canada.
-An LMO allows a particular employer to hire someone for a specific job.
+In some cases, your spouse or common-law partner must apply for a work permit for a specific job.
+The employer may have to get a Labour Market Impact Assessment (LMIA) from Employment and Social Development Canada.
+An LMIA allows an employer to hire someone for a specific job.

-However, your spouse or common-law partner may be able to apply for an "open" work permit—allowing him or her to accept any job with any employer—if you meet one of these conditions:
+However, your spouse or common-law partner may be able to apply for an open work permit—allowing him or her to accept any job with any employer—if you meet these conditions:

 - you are